 Apparently, I am the Tim Hortons of historical novelists…

 The upshot for me?
-After three BookBub deals in the last five months, I’ve sold around 2,000 ebooks (the international deals go to email lists of about 600,000 readers), broke even on the cost from sales of just the featured books, made some decent money from full-priced sell-throughs to the other books in the trilogy, and now have two “Amazon #1 International Bestsellers” I can brag about.
+After four BookBub deals in the last nine months, I’ve sold over 3,000 ebooks, broke even on the cost from sales of the featured books, made some decent money from full-priced sell-throughs to the other books in the trilogy, and now have two “Amazon #1 International Bestsellers” I can brag about.
 The ongoing sales of all three books outside of the featured deal windows is about triple what I was seeing previously.

 There are other reputable marketing providers, but at least for ebooks, none is as effective or better value-for-my-money than BookBub, in my experience.
 A few that have fairly good reputations?
 BargainBooksy, FussyLibrarian, and Robin Reads.
 They all have both free and paid options—and keep in mind that you really do get what you pay for, so don’t just go for the free option without doing some due diligence.